DhivyaBalakumar/SynchroHR/README_DEMO.md

-# Synchro HR Platform - Hackathon Demo Script
+# Synchro HR Platform - Hackathon Demo

 ## 🎯 Purpose
 This automated demo script showcases every feature of the Synchro HR platform for hackathon presentation.
 It provides a comprehensive walkthrough of all capabilities built into the application.